 Carl also makes many important points regarding investing: You can’t successfully time the market; higher returns generally come with higher risk but this doesn’t generally lead to higher returns; successful investing requires humility; past performance is not a proof of future ones; don’t follow the herd; if an investment opportunity looks too good to be true, it probably is; and financial planning should be personalised.

-With these principles, new investors can start on the right path and those who have made a mess can ditch the old path and follow a better one.
+With these principles, new investors can start on the right path, and those who have made a mess can ditch the old path and follow a better one.

-11. One Up On Wall Street
+14. One Up On Wall Street

 Ordinary investors can spot good investment opportunities even before the experts.
 This is the primary thesis of One Up On Wall Street by Peter Lynch, the former manager of the Magellan Fund at Fidelity Investments.

 The average investor can do this by paying attention to the best goods and services they encounter in their daily life.
-Many of these goods and services will be produced or offered by companies that are not yet in the sight of professional managers.
+Many of these goods and services will be produced or offered by companies that are not yet within the sight of professional managers.
 By buying such stocks earlier, ordinary investors can earn huge returns.

 Also, Peter considers the features of stocks he calls “tenbaggers,” those that can see a tenfold rise in their price and how ordinary investors can check if any of the companies will be one or not.
 Similarly, he identifies five features of bad investments that investors must be wary of.